Frequently Asked Questions

 Parking permits are not required at any of the above parking lots, with the exception of winter parking passes at the Mt.
 Ashland Ski Area.
 Street parking on the side of Lithia Park ranges from two–four hours.

-Why is there controlled burning in the Ashland Watershed?
+Why are there controlled (prescribed) burns in the Ashland Watershed?

 Are there any flat trails?